TeamPuzel/SonicEngine/README.md

+This project is archived because I don't want to touch C++ again after this and I'll just maintain this in Rust instead.

 # Sonic

 An implementation of a generic, extensible Sonic engine designed to be small in implementation and fun to use.